Genesis (Marvel Comics)

-Genesis (Tyler Dayspring) is a fictional character appearing in American comic books published by Marvel Comics.
-He is a mutant and the foe of Cable and Wolverine.
-He first appeared in a flashback in X-Force #1 (1991).
-His first appearance as "Mister Tolliver" is in X-Force #5 (1992) and his first appearance as Genesis was in Cable #19.

-Some sources state that he is actually Cable's son, while others state that he is Cable's 'nephew' since his father was Stryfe.
+Genesis (Tyler Dayspring) is a fictional character appearing in Marvel Comics.
+He was a mutant and recurring foe of Cable and Wolverine.
+He first appeared in a flashback in X-Force #1 (August 1991), and appeared as Mister Tolliver in X-Force #5 (1992) and his first appearance as Genesis was in Cable #19.
+Some sources state that he is Cable's son, while others claim that he is the son of Cable's villainous clone Stryfe.

 Fictional character biography

-Tyler Dayspring was born two thousand years in the future as the son of Nathan Summers and his wife Aliya Summers (though some accounts claim that Nathan was not the actual father and has adopted Tyler).
+Tyler Dayspring was born two thousand years in the future as the son of Nathan Summers and his wife Aliya Dayspring (though some accounts claim that Nathan was not the actual father and has adopted Tyler).
 He was raised by the Summers as part of the Askani Clan Chosen.
 As a young teenager, Tyler was abducted by the villain Stryfe and corrupted.
 He reappeared as one of Stryfe's soldiers and took Dawnsilk, a friend of Nathan, as a hostage.
 Seeing no other solution, Nathan shot Tyler, freeing Dawnsilk (though she received brain damage from the mental link between her and Tyler).
 Tyler was thought to be dead, but he survived and escaped from Stryfe's service.
 He had grown bitter against his father for shooting him.

 He used time travel to come to the present, following his father.
 He created the identity of "Tolliver", an illegal weapons merchant who always appeared wearing a rubber mask.
-"Mister Tolliver" was initially an unseen character, as his face (actually his mask) was never fully shown.
+Tolliver was initially an unseen character, as his face (actually his mask) was never fully shown.
 Tyler wanted to punish everybody who had ever hurt him, first and foremost his father, who was now calling himself Cable.
 He hired the Six Pack, his father's group of mercenaries, and sent them on a mission that would bring them into conflict with Stryfe, who had also traveled back in time.
 This mission would result in the Six Pack disbanding and most of the members hating Cable afterwards.

-After the Six Pack disbanded, Cable became part of New Mutants, turning them into X-Force.
+After the Six Pack disbanded, Cable became part of the New Mutants, turning them into X-Force.
 During this time, Cable told Cannonball about Tyler, but said he was just a friend who had joined Stryfe's Mutant Liberation Front and was killed on a mission.
 Tolliver hired the mercenary Deadpool and his girlfriend Copycat to kidnap Domino.
 Copycat took Domino's place and infiltrated X-force, but she was later found out and Cable freed Domino.
 In the fight, Tolliver's helicopter exploded and many assumed that Tolliver had died.